Mahesh0046/Convolutional-Encoder/README.md

 In this project we have used MATLAB to perform all these functionalities.

 ## Outputs
-The output is the generated code word symbolized by v.
+The output is the generated code word and is symbolized by v.